 Are transit cities calculated in the total mileage?

 Yes, so if you are flying from Sydney to Johannesburg via Hong Kong, you will need to include the two segments, not the direct distance between Sydney and Johannesburg.

 Are surface sectors counted?

 Yes.
 A surface sector is when you fly into one airport, make your way on the ground (or a cheap airfare) to another airport to fly out of.
-For example, if you fly into Berlin, catch a bus to Paris, and fly out of Paris, then the mileage between Berlin and Paris will be calculated as part of this award.
+For example, if you fly into Berlin, catch a train or bus to Paris, and fly out of Paris, then the mileage between Berlin and Paris will be calculated as part of this award.

 Do I need to return to the same airport?

 Yes.
 If you are flying out of Melbourne on a RTW trip, you need to return to Melbourne at the end of it.

 No. Once you go even one mile more, it will recalculate as separate awards and be much more expensive.

 How do I add segments?